binxuankong/poetry-generator/ReadMe.md

 - 14 lines with around 10 syllables each line
 - a rhyming scheme of *abab cdcd efef gg*.

+This project is created in partial fulfillment of the requirements for the degree of BSc (Hons) Computer Science and Mathematics, University of Manchester

 ## Setup

 Install Python requirements